Announcing major ColdFusion 2025 update of May 20 2026 - thoughts and resources

 And like with each CF update I'll offer links to more about getting the update, finding more about it beyond the docs, and some issues that are common to applying any CF update, etc.

-I have the following sections below:
+I offer the following sections below:

 - Obtaining the update, as an update or via new installer